 Step 8: Once the caulking is dried, the doors are then re painted over the caulking.

 Step 9: Shortly after the barn is built the painters come to the customers property and “touch up”.
-This includes caulking the remainder of the seams and the nail heads of the shed (then painting over the caulking once it dries) and painting over where the shed/paint was scratched from building.
+This includes caulking the seams (then painting over the caulking once it dries) and painting over where the shed/paint was scratched from building.

-The pictures below show an 8x12x10 6’sidewalls barn for an example of what all is caulked and the finished product once the caulking is painted over along with a 10x16x11 7’sidewalls barn fully caulked and painted.
+The pictures below show a 10x16x11 7’sidewalls barn fully caulked and painted.